Julie (2006 film)

 Julie is a 2006 Indian Kannada film by Poornima Mohan.
-The film is a remake of the 1975 Hindi film Julie, which is itself a remake of the 1974 Malayalam film Chattakari.
-The movie stars Bollywood actor Dino Morea in his Kannada debut and Ramya as a young woman that discovers that she has gotten pregnant after a one-night stand with her childhood sweetheart.
+The film is a remake of the 1975 Hindi film Julie, which is itself a remake of the 1974 Malayalam film Chattakkari.
+It stars Bollywood actor Dino Morea marking his Kannada debut and Ramya as a young woman that discovers that she has gotten pregnant after a one-night stand with her childhood sweetheart.

 Plot

 Julie is a young Christian woman who finds herself pregnant after having sex with Shashi, a Hindu follower and her childhood sweetheart.
 Faced with the choice of abortion or carrying the child to term, Julie chooses to keep the pregnancy a secret from Shashi and goes to a convent, where she will deliver the child and put it up for adoption.
 Afterwards Julie returns home in the hopes that Shashi will marry her now that she does not have a baby, as she thought that he would not have shown an interest in her otherwise.
 Despite her well-laid plans, Julie finds that things aren't so simple as that.
 Not only does her brother want her to move to England, but she also meets Richard, a man who doesn't care that she has had a baby out of wedlock.
 Ultimately Julie manages to reconcile with Shashi and live happily ever after.